jaapgorjup/foslr-newt-helmchart/README.md

 ## Install

 Before installing ensure you have installed the Pangolin server side or have an existing service that you can configure a Site on.
+If not check the documentation of Pangolin to get started quickly.
+I am using a small Hetzner cloud VM for it and a cloud-init script.

 In that environment create a new Site and retrieve these variables:
 - id
 - secret
 - endpoint

-Install the helm chart on your Kubernetes with these commands:
+Clone the repository and install the helm chart on your Kubernetes with these commands:

 ```bash
 helm install newt -n newt --create-namespace /